Abeshith/FakeNewsDetection-LSTM/README.md

 - Train the model on a labeled dataset and evaluate its performance using metrics such as accuracy and confusion matrix.
 - Visualize the results, including the confusion matrix, to gain insights into the model's performance.

-## Contributing

-Instructions for contributing to the project if applicable.

-## License

-Information about the project's license.